Mississippi legislators extend their time to finish work - NewsBreak

 JACKSON, Miss.
 (AP) — Mississippi legislators are giving themselves more time to finish their work.

-The three-month session was scheduled to end April 3, but negotiators missed deadlines to file final versions of tax and budget bills.Senate gives Gunn another chance to extend health care for new moms
+The three-month session was scheduled to end April 3, but negotiators missed deadlines to file final versions of tax and budget bills.Officer commended for saving girl’s life

 The state constitution prohibits legislators from passing money bills in the final five days of a session.